-To provide information on the performance of the mining sector in Canada.
-This survey presents estimates on monthly production and inventories of mineral and metal products.
+The purpose of this monthly survey is to provide information on the performance of the mining sector in Canada.
+This survey presents estimates on the monthly production and inventories of mineral and metal products.

 Your information may also be used by Statistics Canada for other statistical and research purposes.

 January 2020: From February 3 to February 28, 2020

 February 2020: From March 2 to March 31, 2020

 March 2020: From April 1 to April 30, 2020

 April 2020: From May 1 to May 29, 2020

 May 2020: From June 1 to June 30, 2020

 June 2020: From July 2 to July 31, 2020